Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Description of applications

-\begin{enumerate} \item We define in Section~\ref{sec-L} the analogue of $L$-functions for the Fourier--Mellin transforms.
-We establish with its help that the arithmetic tannakian group is infinite for many non-punctual objects on abelian varieties. \item We present in Section~\ref{sec-stratification} the concrete analytic translation of stratified vanishing theorem to stratification of estimates for exponential sums, in the spirit of Katz--Laumon~\cite{KL-fourier-exp-som} and Fouvry--Katz~\cite{fouvry-katz}. \item We discuss in Section~\ref{sec-generic-inversion} a ``generic Fourier inversion formula'', which shows that two semsimple perverse sheaves are isomorphic in the category $\Ppbarith(G)$ if and only if the associated exponential sums coincide for a generic set of characters. \item In Section~\ref{sec-indep}, we add a theoretical application of equidistribution in direction of \emph{independence of~$\ell$} properties of the tannakian groups associated to a compatible system of $\ell$-adic complexes. \item In applications of equidistribution to concrete perverse sheaves, the main issue is to determine the tannakian group.
+\begin{enumerate} \item We define in Chapter~\ref{sec-L} the analogue of $L$-functions for the Fourier--Mellin transforms.
+We establish with its help that the arithmetic tannakian group is infinite for many non-punctual objects on abelian varieties. \item We present in Chapter~\ref{sec-stratification} the concrete analytic translation of the stratified vanishing theorem to stratification of estimates for exponential sums, in the spirit of Katz--Laumon~\cite{KL-fourier-exp-som} and Fouvry--Katz~\cite{fouvry-katz}.
+We also present a statement of ``generic Fourier invertibility'', which shows that two semsimple perverse sheaves are isomorphic in the category $\Ppbarith(G)$ if and only if the associated exponential sums coincide for a generic set of characters. \item In Chapter~\ref{sec-indep}, we add a theoretical application of equidistribution in direction of \emph{independence of~$\ell$} properties of the tannakian groups associated to a compatible system of $\ell$-adic complexes. \item In applications of equidistribution to concrete perverse sheaves, the main issue is to determine the tannakian group.
 The main tool that we will use for this purpose is \emph{Larsen's Alternative}, and its link with equidistribution.
-We present this result (and of a variant for the exceptional group $\mathbf{E}_6$) in Section~\ref{sec-larsen}. \item Then in the following sections, we present examples of equidistribution and concrete applications; these involve the following groups: \begin{itemize} \item the product $\Gg_m\times\Gg_a$, which (apart from unipotent groups) is probably the simplest group of dimension $\geq 2$ (Section~\ref{sec-product}); this corresponds to rather natural families of exponential sums parameterized by both an additive character and a multiplicative character. \item higher-dimensional tori, with applications to the study of the variance of arithmetic functions on $k[t]$ in arithmetic progressions modulo square-free polynomials (see Section~\ref{sec-variance}). \item the jacobian of a curve (Section~\ref{sec-jacobian}); the application we present is a generalization of an unpublished result of Katz (which answered a question of Tsimerman). \item in the same section, we also consider an example where the group under consideration is the intermediate jacobian of a smooth projective cubic hypersurface of dimension~$3$, which is an abelian variety of dimension~$5$ (see Section~\ref{sec-cubic}). \end{itemize} \end{enumerate}
+We present this result (and a new variant for the exceptional group $\mathbf{E}_6$) in Chapter~\ref{sec-larsen}. \item Then in the remaining chapters, we present examples of equidistribution for ``concrete'' groups, namely: \begin{itemize} \item the product $\Gg_m\times\Gg_a$, which (apart from unipotent groups) is probably the simplest group of dimension $\geq 2$ (Chapter~\ref{sec-product}); this corresponds to rather natural families of exponential sums parameterized by both an additive character and a multiplicative character. \item higher-dimensional tori, with applications to the study of the variance of arithmetic functions on $k[t]$ in arithmetic progressions modulo square-free polynomials (see Chapter~\ref{sec-variance}). \item the jacobian of a curve (Chapter~\ref{sec-jacobian}); the application we present is a generalization of an unpublished result of Katz (which answered a question of Tsimerman). \item in the same chapter, the intermediate jacobian of a smooth projective cubic hypersurface of dimension~$3$, which is an abelian variety of dimension~$5$ (see Chapter~\ref{sec-cubic}). \end{itemize} \end{enumerate}